Soviet anti-religious legislation: The Laws on Religious Associations (LRA) of 8 April 1929

 Legislation passed in 1929 also forbade clergy or monastics from wearing religious garb in public.
 Islamic courts in Central Asia that interpreted Shariah were fully eliminated after this legislation in 1929.

 USSR anti-religious campaign (1958–1964)

-Supervision over the Fulfillment of Legislation on Religious Cults of the USSR
+Supervision of the Fulfillment of Legislation on Religious Cults of the USSR

 This legislation, drafted in 1961 during the height of a renewal persecution under Nikita Khrushchev, was designed to assist the anti-religious campaign especially with regard to the massive number of church closures that were conducted.
 It gave the state tight control over religious practices.

 Instruction on the Application of the Legislation on Religious Cults.